 Mold cleaning solution

-I’m using a 10% bleach solution with bleach and water.
-There are other products on the market that you can buy that are made specifically for killing and preventing mold.
+Then I used a 10% bleach solution with bleach and water.
+There are other products on the market that you can buy that are made specifically for killing and preventing mold if you prefer not to use bleach.
 Concrobium is one of these solutions.
 It also comes in a spray form.

 This was the back of a very nice solid wood buffet.
 You can see the part that got wet was a piece of particle board.